Learning Important Features Through Propagating Activation Differences: Introduction

 \section{Introduction}

 As neural networks become increasingly popular, their “black box” reputation is a barrier to adoption when interpretability is paramount.
 Here, we present DeepLIFT (Deep Learning Important FeaTures), a novel algorithm to assign importance score to the inputs for a given output.
-Our approach is unique in two regards: first, it frames the question of importance in terms of differences from a `reference' state, where the `reference' is chosen by the user according to what is appropriate for the problem at hand.
+Our approach is unique in two regards.
+First, it frames the question of importance in terms of differences from a `reference' state, where the `reference' is chosen according to the problem at hand.
 In contrast to most gradient-based methods, using a difference-from-reference allows DeepLIFT to propagate an importance signal even in situations where the gradient is zero and avoids artifacts caused by discontinuities in the gradient.
 Second, by optionally giving separate consideration to the effects of positive and negative contributions at nonlinearities, DeepLIFT can reveal dependencies missed by other approaches.
-As DeepLIFT scores are computed using a backpropagation-like algorithm, they can be obtained efficiently in a single backward pass through the network after a prediction has been made.
+As DeepLIFT scores are computed using a backpropagation-like algorithm, they can be obtained efficiently in a single backward pass after a prediction has been made.